PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 3. Tax Documentation

-• Sales tax receipt or Form 48842 (if tax already paid)
+• Sales tax receipt or Form 48842 if tax was previously paid

-• Be prepared to pay 7% state sales tax plus local taxes if not already paid
+• Be prepared to pay Indiana's 7% state sales tax plus applicable local taxes if not already paid

 Registration Fees and Taxes